tylersfoot/Sweet-Tooth/Information.md

 ### Summary

 Plum is a ravenous girl, her appetite knows no bounds, especially for candy.
-This has carried on into the dreamlike candyland through the ability to eat literary anything and gain the powers of that object, enemy, or person.
+This has carried on into the dreamlike candyland through the ability to eat literally anything and gain the powers of that object, enemy, or person.

 ### Power